 The Speakers’ Forum on the edge of the Campaigns Field has a fascinating programme of talks with leading Green researchers and designers, campaigners for social and environmental justice, and maverick activists.
 Listen, question, learn, debate… There’s picnic tables, drinks and snacks so you can stick around to talk politics, philosophy and protest tactics.
 In the evening the Forum is transformed into a Cinema by activist film-makers Reel News.

-The 99% Bar hosts an eclectic assortment of djs and special guests, plus bar games and banner making.
+The 99% Bar hosts an eclectic assortment of djs and special guests, plus bar games, pub quiz and rebel artwork.
 Legendary rebels Gen X provide the solar power.
-Head over here for reggae, dance, trance and disco beats; groove and get radical then sample the woodfired pizza stall, veggie burritos, vegan ice cream or fresh fairtrade coffee around the 99% campfire.
+Head over here for reggae, dance, trance and disco beats; groove and get radical over a few drinks; then sample woodfired pizza, vegan pancakes and fresh fairtrade coffee around the 99% campfire.

 The Glad Apple Cider Bar faces the Village Green, has stunning views across the Severn Estuary, makes a perfect cosy pit-stop.
 Try local brews, taste the apples, or if cider’s not your thing go for a local ale or rum with homemade ginger.
-Acoustic music sessions, unplugged jams and other unscheduled things happen around here, bring an instrument!
+Acoustic music sessions and unplugged jams happen around here; bring an instrument!

-Radical Wales in the Campaigns Field hosts an evening Open Mic Stage.
+Plus, Radical Wales in the Campaigns Field hosts an Open Mic Stage each evening.